Achumawi language: Current status

-Today, the Achumawi language is critically endangered.
+Today, the Achumawi language is extinct.
 Out of an estimated 1500 Achumawi people remaining in northeastern California, perhaps ten spoke the language in 1991, with only eight in 2000.
+The last speaker died in 2013.

 As of 2013, a mobile app was planned for the language.

 Louise Davis, who lives in northern California, is almost tearful when she describes hearing people using the language of her Pit River tribe in conversation for the first time.
 It happened years ago when an older man from another part of the state met up with her grandmother.

 It was such a powerful, emotional experience that Davis is driven to use flashcards at home with her children and do whatever it takes to preserve the language.

-“You can say things in our language that you can’t say in English,” she said.
+"You can say things in our language that you can't say in English," she said.

-Testing out a language app in February [2013], she said she couldn’t wait to see it being used among young people in the tribe.
+Testing out a language app in February [2013], she said she couldn't wait to see it being used among young people in the tribe.